pashokman/Become-QA-Auto/readme.md

 * api
     + test_api - learned how to send API requests;
     + test_fixture - learned how to use fixtures in tests;
-    + test_github_api - made some tests of of GitHub API:
+    + test_github_api - made some tests of GitHub API:
         - commits (commit_list_not_empty, first_commit_author_name, first_commit_author_email),
         - users (user_exists, user_not_exists);
         - repo (repo_can_be_found, repo_can_be_found_count);